syncfusion-content/winui-docs/winui/AutoComplete/Searching-Filtering.md

 **Step 2:** Then, implement the [GetHighlightIndex](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.AutoCompleteSearchBehavior.html#Syncfusion_UI_Xaml_Editors_AutoCompleteSearchBehavior_GetHighlightIndex_Syncfusion_UI_Xaml_Editors_SfAutoComplete_Syncfusion_UI_Xaml_Editors_AutoCompleteSearchInfo_) method of the `IAutoCompleteSearchBehavior` interface to initially select any item from the filtered list in the `AutoComplete` control drop-down.
 The `GetHighlightIndex` method contains the following arguments.

-* [source](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfAutoComplete.html) - The owner of the search behavior, which holds information about `ItemsSource`, `Items` properties, and so on.
+* [source](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfAutoComplete.html) - The owner of the search behavior, which holds information about `ItemsSource,` `Items` properties, and so on.
-* [searchInfo](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.AutoCompleteSearchInfo.html) - Contains details about the filtered items based on the text entered in `AutoComplete` control.
-Using this list, you can selected item which is displayed in drop down list.
+* [searchInfo](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.AutoCompleteSearchInfo.html) - Contains information about the filtered items based on the text entered in `AutoComplete` control.
+You can select item from the drop-down list using this list.

-The following code demonstrates initially which item to be selected from the filtered list of drop-down in the `AutoComplete` control.
-Here, the capital cities will be selected while entering its country name.
+The following code demonstartes initially how to select an item from the filtered list of drop-down in the 'AutoComplete' control.
+When entering the country's name, the capital cities will be selected.
 {% tabs %}
 {% highlight C# %}